AP EXAM FAQ

 Duplicate credit will not be awarded for both the university/college credit and the AP score(s), since according to Temple University policy, students cannot receive credit for the same course twice.

-Since AP scores may not be posted in time for orientation, all incoming first-year students must take placement tests prior to their first semester - including English, Mathematics, and possibly Foreign Language.
-Even though students may receive transfer credit for completed and pending AP Exams, successful completion of AP exams does not waive students from taking Placement Tests.
+Since AP scores may not be posted in time for orientation, all incoming first-year students must take placement assessments prior to their first semester - including English, Mathematics, and possibly Foreign Language.
+Even though students may receive transfer credit for completed and pending AP Exams, successful completion of AP exams does not waive students from taking Placement Assessments.

 - If a student’s Math AP scores shows a higher level of math than the math placement results, the AP score will be used to determine the math placement.
 Please bring a copy of your unofficial AP score with you to orientation.

-- If a student has AP Language and AP literature exams, they are not waived from taking English 802: Analytic Reading And Writing at Temple and therefore, must complete the English placement exam.
+- If a student has AP English Language and Composition and/or AP English Literature & Composition exams, they are not waived from taking English 802: Analytic Reading And Writing at Temple and therefore, must complete the English placement assessment.

-- Students can log in to the Online Placement Testing system to view the list of tests.
+- Students can log in to the Online Placement Assessment system to view the list of tests.
 A red ‘REQUIRED’ will be listed next to the tests you are required to complete.

-To learn more about placement exams, please visit Institution Research and assessment Website: http://atlas.ocis.temple.edu/MarcPlmts/Splash.asp
+To learn more about placement assessments, please visit Institution Research and assessment Website: http://atlas.ocis.temple.edu/MarcPlmts/Splash.asp

 AP CREDIT FOR GEN ED REQUIREMENTS: